Explain, Explain... Oh, Crap!

 Niles: Yes, you're dating your boss.

-- In the Doctor Who episode A Good Man Goes to War, the Doctor runs into this when it turns out that Amy and Rory's daughter is part Time Lord, which the supporting cast assume was a result of it being conceived on the TARDIS.
-He insists that it can't be possible as, between the various cosmic retcons that went on the previous season, the first time they were on the TARDIS together in this version of reality was the night after their wed - oops.
+- In the Doctor Who episode A Good Man Goes to War, the Doctor runs into this when it turns out that Amy and Rory's daughter Melody Pond is part Time Lord, which the supporting cast assume was a result of her being conceived on the TARDIS.
+He insists that this can't be possible as, between the various cosmic retcons that went on the previous season, the first time they were on the TARDIS together in this version of reality was the night after their wedding - oops.

 - From the Tom Baker episode "The Pirate Planet"; the Captain used his technology to loot the planet Calufrax and had constructed a psychic-jamming device to defeat the telepathic Mentiads.
 The Doctor insisted that the device couldn't work because it required very rare minerals to supply power;